Approx. 180,000 words

 Behind the scenes with Dracula

-The dawn of new millennium saw unique takes on the old-world vampire.
+The dawn of the new millennium saw unique takes on the old-world vampire.

 Shadow of the Vampire imagines the lead actor in that first Dracula film, Max Shreck, to be a real vampire who keeps eating the crew.